A renal perfusion scintiscan is a nuclear medicine test. It uses a small amount of a radioactive substance to create an

 How the Test is Performed

 You will be asked to take a blood pressure medicine called an ACE inhibitor, most often a medicine called captopril.
 The drug may be taken by mouth, or given through a vein (IV).
 The medicine makes the test more accurate.

-You lie on the scanner table shortly after taking the medicine.
+You will lie down on the scanner table shortly after taking the medicine.
 The health care provider will inject a small amount of radioactive material (radioisotope) into one of your veins.
 Images of your kidneys are taken as the radioactive material flows through the arteries in the area.
 You will need to remain still for the entire test.
 The scan takes about 30 minutes.

 About 10 minutes after you receive the radioactive material, you will be given a diuretic ("water pill") through a vein.
 This medicine also helps make the test more accurate.